 Compliant orings allow for fine screw adjustment of the switch gap (no more clumsy bending with needle nosed pliers).

-Contact us if you want to buy buttons or switches for your own project.
+Contact us if you want to buy replacement buttons or switches.
+Or if you want to buy assemblies for your own project (note that the groove under the slider block is necessary)

 91 Canterbury Close